 Although people have long suggested as such, it has taken me a solid 26 years to realise that the final product of cooking relies heavily on the produce.
 While I had fabulous, vinegary success with potatoes from the supermarket, I had even greater success when I bought farm to market potatoes (which were equally as perfect as the man selling them) Lesson: buy farmers market potatoes, and you might get to interact with a hot farmer.
 Also, some delicious salt and vinegar potatoes.

 You can hypothetically use any sort of vinegar you’d prefer, although ultimately pouring 5 cups of organic apple cider vinegar down the drain is not the sort of money wasting I’m into.
-I prefer overpriced cocktails, but each to their own, so feel free to experiment, if you’d like.
+I prefer overpriced cocktails, but each to their own.
+Feel free to experiment, if you’d like.

 FOR THE SMASHED ROASTED POTATOES: